cowstick/MTGRandomizer/README.md

 # MTGRandomizer
 10.16.24 Updated JS file.
 The filter was including all "Legendary" type cards.
-I fixed that filter, as well as fixed the problem of it including non "creature/Planeswalker" cards
+I fixed that filter, as well as fixed the problem of it including non "creature/Planeswalker" cards.
+Fixed issue with it only showing 1 card.